quajbolt/crypt-single-partition-mbr/README.md

   sudo grub-mkconfig -o /boot/grub/grub.cfg
   ```

-  This is the end of guide.
+  This is the end of the guide.

 <!-- CONTRIBUTING -->